gali1/ollama-cli-or-webui/README.md

 2. **Virtual Environment (recommended)**: It's recommended to create a virtual environment to manage dependencies.

-3. **API Keys/Access**: Ensure you have the necessary API keys oraccess tokens for the Llama model if using it.
+3. **API Keys/Access**: Ensure you have the necessary API keys or access tokens for the Llama model if using it.
+(Optional)

 ## Setup